Skip to Main Content

 Anchor University

-Sac State Sustainability strengthens our commitment as an anchor university by providing free compost to disadvantaged communities and local farms throughout the Sacramento region.
+The Office of Sustainability strengthens Sac State’s commitment as an anchor university by providing free compost to underserved communities and local farms throughout the Sacramento region.
 Our donations help urban gardens produce healthy food and create resilient communities.
 Additionally, sustainability staff provide education and outreach through campus tours and in-class demonstrations at local schools.

 Tiny House